 Follow these three steps to complete your booking

-In this tour of the “Costa da Morte” the landscape is the true protagonist.
-It is a trip to a unique and charming area.
+In this tour of the “Costa da Morte” the landscape is the real protagonist.
+It is a trip to a unique and special charming area.
 To a land of mystery, legends and myths.

-Our first stop will be at Ponte Maceira, a small town near Santiago de Compostela and an obligatory stop for pilgrims who continue their journey towards the “end of the world”.
-It is a charming little town where the protagonist is the 14th century bridge over the Tambre river.
-An enclave that surprises for the natural beauty of the environment as well as for a beautiful set of medieval mills.
+Our first stop will be in Ponte Maceira, a small town near Santiago de Compostela and a must for pilgrims who continue their journey towards the “end of the World.”
+It is a charming village where the protagonist is the 14th century bridge over the Tambre River.
+An enclave that surprises with the natural beauty of the environment as well as a beautiful set of mediaeval mills.

 Our next destination is Cape Fisterra (Finisterre).
-End of the world for Romans and Greeks.
-There we will visit what was believed to be the westernmost point in Europe, the Lighthouse and kilometer zero (Km 0) of the Camino de Santiago.
+End of the world for Romans and Greeks as well as the border between the world of the living and the dead for Celtic cultures.
+There we will visit what was believed to be the westernmost point in Europe, the Lighthouse and the zero kilometre (Km 0) of the Camino de Santiago.

-In the town of Fisterra we will stop for lunch and we will have free time to walk around the town and its fishing port.
+Then we will go down to the town of Fisterra where we will stop for lunch and have free time to walk through the town and its fishing port.

-We will resume the itinerary and we arrive to Muxia.
-Possible end of this continuation of the Camino de Santiago.
-We will meet here with a beautiful Sanctuary at the foot of the Atlantic and with three stones considered sacred by the Galicians since always (we will tell you why).
+The next stop of our tour will be Muxía, the other possible end of this continuation of the Camino de Santiago.
+We will find here with a beautiful Sanctuary at the foot of the Atlantic and with three stones considered sacred by the Galicians since always (we will tell you why).